 How to use MultiMalModPy

-Define simulation
+Define a simulation

 - Open